gumaerc-testorg/21h.245j-spring-2016/content/pages/syllabus.md

 Policy on Academic Integrity
 ----------------------------

 Plagiarism and other forms of academic dishonesty are serious offenses and will be dealt with according to MIT policy and procedures.
-All students are expected to be familiar with MIT's policies and guidelines on academic integrity as outlined in [Academic Integrity at MIT: A Handbook for Students](http://integrity.mit.edu/).
+All students are expected to be familiar with MIT's policies and guidelines on academic integrity as outlined in {{% resource_link "0f94c845-c894-4505-b84b-87cf15b85672" "Academic Integrity at MIT: A Handbook for Students" %}}.
 Please review all the guidelines in the handbook, including the information on responsible paraphrasing.

 Required Text
 -------------

 Fitzpatrick, Sheila. _The Russian Revolution_.
 3rd edition.
 Oxford University Press, 2008.
-ISBN: 9780199237678. \[Preview with [Google Books](http://books.google.com/books?id=MkYVDAAAQBAJ&pg=PAfrontcover)\]
+ISBN: 9780199237678. \[Preview with {{% resource_link "b77245e5-e00b-44c8-ba45-b96f461478da" "Google Books" %}}\]

 Jenks, Andrew L. _The Cosmonaut Who Couldn't Stop Smiling: The Life and Legend of Yuri Gagarin_.
 Northern Illinois University Press, 2013.
 ISBN: 9780875806990.

 Ledeneva, Alena V. _How Russia Really Works: The Informal Purchases That Shaped Post-Soviet Politics and Business_.
 Cornell University Press, 2006.
-ISBN: 9780801473524. \[Preview with [Google Books](http://books.google.com/books?id=eGMdaMK16UkC&pg=PAfrontcover)\]
+ISBN: 9780801473524. \[Preview with {{% resource_link "badc7b71-a3d1-4f8d-89d8-b74d4e7abbf9" "Google Books" %}}\]

 Sakwa, Richard, ed. _The Rise and Fall of the Soviet Union, 1917–1991 (Routledge Sources in History)_.
 Routledge, 1999.
 ISBN: 9780415122900.

 Weinberg, Robert, and Laurie Bernstein. _Revolutionary Russia: A History in Documents (Pages from History)_.
 Oxford University Press, 2010.
 ISBN: 9780195337945.

 Wood, Elizabeth A., William E. Pomeranz, et al. _Roots of Russia's War in Ukraine_.
 Woodrow Wilson Center Press / Columbia University Press, 2015.
-ISBN: 9780231704533. \[Preview with [Google Books](http://books.google.com/books?id=JyDyCgAAQBAJ&pg=PAfrontcover)\]
+ISBN: 9780231704533. \[Preview with {{% resource_link "38a629b6-003d-4e50-be21-e45c2e8b01c9" "Google Books" %}}\]

 For details on the course readings, see the table in the {{% resource_link 37a0d85b-7088-6878-3914-0d23a4554d7d "Readings" %}} section.